n111h/cms.484.journal/readme.md

 ### 2022/02/10 9:23 - Ben: Udemy Course Learning

-Watched 2 hours of video to farmilarize myself with Unity using the Udemy Laser Shooter Game as a platform.
+Watched 2 hours of video to familiarize myself with Unity using the Udemy Laser Shooter Game as a platform.

 ---